Ziwei-Wang-Will/Yelp_Data_Challenge-NLP_Sentiment_Analysis_and_Review_Clustering_and_Recommender_System/README.md

 1. Data Preprocessing
 2. NLP and Sentiment Classification
 3. Review Clustering
-4. Other user cases for clustering
+4. Other User Cases of Clustering

 ## Analysis Details